 Cleaning doesn't have to be a chore

 If you want your kids to keep their rooms clean, you can’t make it a punishment.
 It’s just part of living together in one household.
 Everyone pitches in to help, and cleaning is a part of keeping a nice home.
 Make sure you’re making a fair ask by considering age-appropriate tasks.
-Let’s say you designate Saturday between 11 and noon to be cleaning time.
+Designate a weekly cleaning time.
 Get everyone involved, so the kids feel like they’re simply doing their part to keep a nice home.
 They learn by example, so be the example of the result you’re looking for.
 They’re more likely to keep a tidy room if the rest of the house is kept up.
 And once the tasks are done, it’s time to play!

 Make the process of cleaning and organizing fun for your kids.
 Let them pick the music they want to listen to and play it LOUD!
 Make it a cleaning party!
 Have a mid-cleaning break ready with their favorite snack.
 Reward their good actions.
 There is a reason why teachers give out gold stars.
 It’s something to strive for and be proud of.
 Set a timeframe, so they know when cleaning time is over.
 No different than most jobs adults have.
 We know we’re off at 5 and have that to look forward to.
 Make sure the kids know when cleaning time is going to be finished.

 Clean for an hour (or whatever age-appropriate time makes sense), help where you should, and at the end, celebrate!
 Even if not much was done, positive reinforcement will bring better results for the next time.
 Celebrate every victory no matter how small.
 You’re in this for the long haul and building good habits happen consistently and over time.